-Environmental Health (Pollution) Environmental Health (Drainage) Leicestershire County Council (Highways) Street Scene Services (Waste) Leicestershire County Council (Archaeology)
+Environmental Health (Pollution)

+Environmental Health (Drainage)

+Leicestershire County Council (Highways)

+Street Scene Services (Waste)

+Leicestershire County Council (Archaeologist)

 - 6.2.
-Market Bosworth Parish Council objects to the application for the following reasons:- - The application is not only outside the settlement area but on designated local green space land that is identified within the Neighbourhood Plan as the Silk Hill area; - 2) The application does not demonstrate any benefits that outweigh the harm to this important green space.
-The proposed dwelling would totally obscure the views and vistas shown on the Proposals Map for the neighbourhood plan; - 3) The proposed dwelling does not reflect nor is it in keeping with any of the adjacent character areas; - 4) The vista from Back Lane across Silk Hill and beyond would be obscured and the view into the town together with this unique green finger of land which penetrates into the town would no longer exist; - 5) Concern about the many subjective and qualitative statements throughout the Design Statement which can present misleading information; - 6) Concern over car parking spaces.
+The Conservation Officer has commented that as the site is located adjacent to Market Bosworth Conservation Area consideration needs to be given to its impact on the setting of a designated heritage. - 6.3.
+Market Bosworth Parish Council objects to the application for the following reasons:- - 1) The application is not only outside the settlement area but on designated local green space land that is identified within the Neighbourhood Plan as the Silk Hill area. - 2) The application does not demonstrate any benefits that outweigh the harm to this important green space.
+The proposed dwelling would totally obscure the views and vistas shown on the Proposals Map for the neighbourhood plan. - 3) The proposed dwelling does not reflect nor is it in keeping with any of the adjacent character areas. - 4) The vista from Back Lane across Silk Hill and beyond would be obscured and the view into the town together with this unique green finger of land which penetrates into the town would no longer exist. - 5) Concern about the many subjective and qualitative statements throughout the Design Statement which can present misleading information - 6) Concern over car parking spaces.
 The area proposed for parking is adjacent to Back Lane and the narrow agricultural track serving recently approved stables.
 Delivery lorries and school buses also use this part of Back Lane.

-The proposal will severely impact on the traffic flow and access for the larger vehicles;
+The proposal will severely impact on the traffic flow and access for the larger vehicles

-- 6.3.
-The Market Bosworth Society objects to the application on the following grounds:- - 1) Impact on the important protected view damaging views and vistas of the of the designated local green space; - 2) Encroaching onto vital footpath widely used by walkers which leads to canal and railway corridor; - 3) In conflict with numerous policies in the Market Bosworth Neighbourhood Plan and the Core Strategy; - 4) Impact on parking.
-When the car park to the nearby doctors surgery is in use visitors will park on the verges of the track which will be encroached upon by the proposed dwelling; - 5) Several of the plans are not to scale and therefore not safe to rely upon; - 6) The design would have a poor relationship with adjoining buildings and would conflict with the pattern of development;
+- 6.4.
+The Market Bosworth Society objects to the application on the following grounds:- - 1) Impact on the important protected view damaging views and vistas of the of the designated local green space - Encroaching onto vital footpath widely used by walkers which leads to canal and railway corridor - 3) In conflict with numerous policies in the Market Bosworth Neighbourhood Plan and the Core Strategy - 4) Impact on parking.
+When the car park to the nearby doctor's surgery is in use visitors will park on the verges of the track which will be encroached upon by the proposed dwelling. - 5) Several of the plans are not to scale and therefore not safe to rely upon - 6) The design would have a poor relationship with adjoining buildings and would conflict with the pattern of development.